ArohanP/Predicting-Cholesterol-levels/README.md

 # Development of the model
 Multitude of regression models were implemented on the dataset which was first split into **80-20** training and testing sets. **Mean-squared-error** was used as the performance measure for each model.
-A dictionary of values was creating indicating each model and its mean-squared-error.
+A dictionary was created with model type used as the key and its associated error as the value.